jadeleiyu/hallucination_mech_eval/README.md

-# Mechanism and evolution of language model hallucinations
+# Mechanistic understanding and mitigation of LM non-factual hallucinations